Sacuzel/WeatherApp/README.md

     Internationalization: Support multiple languages for user interface elements.
 Ability to search for location in multiple languages regardless of the language selected.
     Units: Temperature and wind speed can be seen in either metric or imperial units.
     Memory: The program saves last searched location, last used units and last used language as defaults for next time the program is started.
+    Error handling: The program handles errors during file processing and if location is not found.

+    Additional requirements

+        Weather map: Consists of a map base and map data obtained from OpenWeatherMap.
+The map can be zoomed in and out and also type of weather data can be selected between temperature, clouds and precipitation.
+        Location search history: Recently searched locations are kept in memory and stored in history.json.
+        Multiple systems of units of measurement: Supports displaying weather data in SI and imperial units, fetched from OpenWeatherMap.

         Own features

             Quotes: Displays random weather related quote at the bottom of the GUI.
 Required implementing the Quotes class and quotes.txt file.
             Default setting: Last used language and last used units are saved and loaded when user opens the program next time.
-        Multiple languages: The program can run in multiple languages, and locations can be searched for in multiple languages regardless of the currently used language
+            Multiple languages: The program can run in multiple languages, and locations can be searched for in multiple languages regardless of the currently used language.
-        GIFs: The weather icons are GIFs instead of still images Star button: Custom button that can both favourite and un-favourite a location, and it changes color based on that One click empty favourites: All favourites can be deleted at once instead of one at a time
+            GIFs: The weather icons are GIFs instead of still images Star button: Custom button that can both favourite and un-favourite a location, and it changes color based on that.
+            One click empty favourites: All favourites can be deleted at once instead of one at a time.

+Testing

+    Abdurrahman Faig implemented a class for testing (Junit), but because of software version compatibility issues not related to the code itself, the unit tests refused to run.
+However, we did our own thorough testing and fixed the bugs and issues as they were discovered.

 Components

 The project is structured into several components:

     Weather App: The main application that interacts with the OpenWeatherMap API to fetch weather data and displays it to the user.
+    WeatherData: The project has tree main classes for weather data.
+CurrentWeatherData, DailyWeatherData and HourlyWeatherData.
     Search History Manager: Manages the search history functionality, storing and retrieving search entries with timestamps.
     Quotes: A class that provides random quotes, adding a motivational or interesting element to the application.